gbaeke/quick-guides/workload-identity/README.md

 Some things that have changed:
 - the steps below use managed identities instead of app registrations
-- you do not neet to install the webhook
+- you do not need to install the webhook
 - the `azwi` CLI is not required

 Requirements:
 - bash
 - Azure CLI and logged in to subscription
-- working Kube config and kubectl
+- kubectl

 Here are all the commands: